Advertiser Disclosure

 We may be compensated when you click on product links, such as credit cards, from one or more of our advertising partners.
 Terms apply to the offers below.
 See our Advertising Policy for more about our partners, how we make money, and our rating methodology.
 Opinions and recommendations are ours alone.

-For those who fly with United Airlines regularly or even just several times per year, the United℠ Explorer Card has some benefits that can save you money and improve your travel experience.
+For those who fly with United Airlines regularly or even a few times per year, The New United℠ Explorer Card has benefits that can save you money and improve your travel experience.

-These benefits extend beyond earning points and into different protections that can ensure you are reimbursed for some problems you might face during your travels.
+These benefits extend beyond earning points and into different protections that ensure you’re reimbursed for complications you might face during your travels.

 This co-branded credit card is provided by Chase and falls under the Chase 5/24 rule, so keep that in mind when you are making your credit card decisions.

-Let’s dive in and take a look at the many benefits of the United Explorer card.
+Let’s dive in and look at the many benefits of the United Explorer card.

 United MileagePlus Benefits